rurikid/MeteorProject/README.md

 **Notice**
 --------------------------------------------
 This application is not production ready.
-This may or not be
+This may or not be fixed in the future.

 **Important Reading**
 --------------------------------------------